HansBug/chainloader/docs/source/tutorials/installation/index.rst

     :language: text
     :linenos:

-Potc is still under development, you can also check out the \
+Chainloader is still under development, you can also check out the \
 documents in stable version through `https://HansBug.github.io/chainloader/ <https://HansBug.github.io/chainloader/>`_.